+All children affected by child-on-child abuse will be supported by the pastoral team and support from external agencies will be sought, as appropriate.
+"Victims" will be reassured that they are being taken seriously and that they will be supported and kept safe.
+The school recognises that children with special educational needs and disabilities or certain health conditions can be more prone to peer on peer group isolation than other children and will consider extra pastoral support for those children.
 A student against whom an allegation of abuse has been made may be suspended from the school during the investigation.
 The school will take advice from relevant local safeguarding partners on the investigation of such allegations and will take all appropriate action to ensure the safety and welfare of all students involved including the alleged "victim" and "perpetrator".
 If it is necessary for a student to be interviewed by the Police in relation to allegations of abuse, the school will ensure that, subject to the advice of the relevant local safeguarding partners, parents are informed as soon as possible and that the students involved are supported during the interview by an appropriate adult and until the investigation is completed.
 Confidentiality will be an important consideration for the school and advice will be sought as necessary from the relevant local safeguarding partners, such as children's social care and/ or the Police as appropriate.

-Reports concerning harmful sexual behaviour
+Reports concerning harmful sexual behaviour (including sexual violence and sexual harassment)

 Consideration of safeguarding all those children involved in the safeguarding report will be immediate.
 Following a report of sexual violence and/or sexual harassment the DSL will therefore consider the appropriate response.
-This will include:
+Important considerations will include: